 Oorang Indians: One of the First NFL Teams

-The little town of LaRue, Ohio, population 803, once had an NFL franchise funded with a merchant
+The little town of LaRue, Ohio, population 803, once had an NFL franchise funded by a

 Happy Birthday NFL?